qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 QGIS offers four different :guilabel:`Render types`.
 The renderer chosen is dependent on the data type.

 #.
-Multiband color - if the file comes as a multi band with several bands (e.g. a satellite image
+Multiband color - if the file comes as a multi band with several bands (e.g. used with a satellite image
    with several bands)
 #.
-Paletted - if a single band file comes with an indexed palette (e.g. a digital topographic map)
+Paletted - if a single band file comes with an indexed palette (e.g. used with a digital topographic map)
 #.
 Singleband gray- (one band of) the image will be rendered as gray, QGIS will choose this renderer
-   if the file neither has multi bands, nor has an indexed palette nor has a continous palette (e.g. a ...)
+   if the file neither has multi bands, nor has an indexed palette nor has a continous palette (e.g. used with a shaded relief map)
 #.
-Singleband pseudocolor - this renderer is for files with a continuous palette, e.g. the file
+Singleband pseudocolor - this renderer is possible for files with a continuous palette, e.g. the file
-   has got a color map (e.g. a ...)
+   has got a color map (e.g. used with an elevation map)

 .. _multiband_color: